arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/github.md

 Now use the `token` instead of your password and press <kbd>enter</kbd>

-You should now have a local copy of your `ds-prep-workspace` in your `~/projects/ds-prep-workspace` folder.
+You should now have a local copy of your `arewa-ds-workspace` in your `~/projects/arewa-ds-workspace` folder.

 <img src='media/personal_access_token.PNG' width="75%" />

-### 2.4 Clone the `ds-prep-course-2023` repository
+### 2.4 Clone the `ArewaDS-Machine-Learning` repository

-Let's clone the [`ds-prep-course-2023`](https://github.com/LDSSA/ds-prep-course-2023) repository.
-This is where all of the learning materials will be made available as the prep course progresses.
+Let's clone the [`ArewaDS-Machine-Learning`](https://github.com/arewadataScience/ArewaDS-Machine-Learning) repository.
+This is where all of the learning materials will be made available as the course progresses.
 You will be getting them (pulling) from there.

 **Step 1:** Open a terminal (or use one you've already opened) and enter the `projects` folder: